LiXuanqi/leetcode-solutions/README.md

 # LeetCode-train
 ![Leetcode](https://leetcode.com/static/images/LeetCode_Sharing.png)

-This repository records my solutions on LeetCode, written in Java and Python.
+This repository records my solutions on LeetCode, written in **Java and Python**.

-Notes and summaries are in ❤️ my [blog](http://lixuanqi.me).
+❤️ Notes and summaries are in my [blog](http://lixuanqi.me).